Soloda1/django-pet-project/README.md

 - Git

-## License
-This project is open source.
+## This project is open source.

-This project is a work in progress and will be improved further.
+## This project is a work in progress and will be improved further.